Dhilip-7/PRODIGY_CS_01/README.md

 Here’s an example of how it works:

 Encryption: Input “Hello” with a shift of 3 → Output “Khoor”.

 Decryption: Input “Khoor” with a shift of 3 → Output “Hello”.

 Brute-Force: Input “Khoor” → Outputs all 25 possible decryptions, one of which is “Hello” (at shift 3).

 Repository Structure

 PRODIGY_CS_01/

 ├── src/

 │ └── caesar_cipher.py   # My Python script

 ├── README.md   # This file, explaining my work
-└── LICENSE                # MIT License

 How to Set It Up
 Want to try it out?
 Here’s how: